EvanstonAlerts Emergency Notifications

 The system will be used to notify residents about imminent threats to health and safety.
-Public safety officials will send alerts about emergencies such as severe weather, floods, gas leaks, or critical police activity.
+Public safety officials will send alerts about emergencies, such as critical police activity, evacuations, hazardous materials spill/release, and safety alerts.

-If you don't sign up, you will still receive notifications on your traditional home phone, but nowhere else.
+If you don't sign up, you'll still receive notifications on your traditional landline home phone, if you have one, but nowhere else.

 The system is only as good as the information you provide.
-If your cell phone, work phone or email address changes, you must go to your profile and update the information.
-The one exception is traditional landlines.
-If a traditional landline changes to another landline number, that information will be automatically updated.
+If your phone number or email address changes, you must go to your profile and update the information.

 No, the information that you provide will be used for emergency purposes only.
 We will not give or sell your telephone numbers or email addresses to any vendor or other organization.